-what's the motivation for writing this?
+what’s the motivation for creating this?

 who is this for?